spaghettiwews/blog/content/post/ramblings-on-everything.md

 ---
-title: "My ramblings on everything, in the age of coronavirus"
+title: "My ramblings on everything and everything"
 date: 2020-03-24T15:37:51+02:00
 subtitle: "This year has not gotten off to a good start.
 Everything's shit."
 featured: false